metamonk1001/metamonk1001/README.md

 # Hello world 👋.
 Welcome to the cyber loophole  🕶️

+#metamonk1001official

 ## Introduction
 My name is Tinesh, and I would be referred as 'Metamonk1001' in the Internet space 🌐.
+This is my space to showcase my works to the context of computer science and programming.

 So, the hats that I'm currently interested to wear
 - Full Stack Developer ⚒️
+- DevOps

+I'm Currently learning 📖:
-- AI Engineer
+- AI Engineering
-- DevOps, LLMOps and Cloud
+- LLMOps and Cloud
+- AI Automation
+- Data Analytics

 I build in silence; maybe my repository would reflect.